aldenq/YodelAPI/README.md

 ### Production ready code

-- You can find the production ready code to include in your HTML in [./dist/yodel.js](https://github.com/aldenq/YodelAPI/blob/main/dist/yodel.js)
+- You can find the production-ready code to include in your HTML in [./dist/yodel.js](https://github.com/aldenq/YodelAPI/blob/main/dist/yodel.js)

 ### Commented source code